codervinod/docker.swagger-flask-bootstrap/README.md

-## Just forked from [https://github.com/dockerfiles/django-uwsgi-nginx](https://github.com/dockerfiles/django-uwsgi-nginx), change Django to Flask.

-# Flask, uWSGI and Nginx in a container
+# Flask app generate with swagger-py-codegen, uWSGI and Nginx in a container

 This Dockerfile allows you to build a Docker container with a fairly standard and speedy setup for Flask with uWSGI and Nginx.